alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ```
 That’s a lot of magic incantations &mdash; long reams of just semi-documented apparently arbitrary technobabble text &mdash; just to flip a binary decision in the direction that should be the default.
 At worst it should have been a simple yes/no compiler option.
 But, again, Microsoft.

-Positive: this also fixes the encoding of environment variables as viewed by [`getenv()`](https://en.cppreference.com/w/cpp/utility/program/getenv).
+Positive: this also fixes the encoding of environment variables as viewed by [`getenv()`](https://en.cppreference.com/w/cpp/utility/program/getenv), and with luck it also fixes naïve use of `std::filesystem::path`.

 Negative: in C++ it does not necessarily fix the encoding assumption for `char` based strings passed to wide streams, and in the Windows API GDI graphics (e.g. `TextOutA()`) does not honor the process ANSI codepage.